Air Curtains and Air Screens

 Discharge temperatures (winter conditions)

-The air screen discharge temperature should be kept within certain limits.
+Air curtain discharge temperatures should be kept within certain limits.
 For winter conditions

 Related Topics